RADAR: Retrieval-Augmented Detector with Adversarial Refinement for Robust Fake News Detection: Experiments

-\paragraph{Detector Implementation} The detector $D$ is based on the \textbf{DeBERTa-v3-base} architecture, fine-tuned for binary classification (Real vs.\ Fake).
-We trained the detector using the AdamW optimizer with a learning rate of $5 \times 10^{-6}$ and a batch size of 2.
-The model processes input sequences up to 512 tokens.
+\paragraph{Detector Implementation} The detector $D$ is based on \textbf{DeBERTa-v3-base}~\cite{he2021debertadecodingenhancedbertdisentangled}, fine-tuned for binary classification (Real vs.\ Fake).
+We use this backbone because it is lightweight and efficiently updatable for evolving attacks, while also reducing the risk of pretraining-time contamination from 2024-era evaluation articles relative to more recent encoders.
+We train the detector with AdamW using a learning rate of $5 \times 10^{-6}$ and a batch size of 2.

+\paragraph{Baselines} We compare RADAR against both zero-shot and trained baselines on the \textit{AdvFake-News-Please} evaluation set.
+For zero-shot baselines, we use three compact instruction-tuned LLMs as detectors: Qwen3-4B-Instruct, Gemma3-4B, and Phi-3.5-mini (3.8B), all used without task-specific fine-tuning.
+For trained baselines, we use the same DeBERTa-v3-base detector backbone as RADAR for a controlled comparison.

-\paragraph{Baselines} We compared our method against several general-purpose LLMs, including Mistral-7B-Instruct-v0.3 \cite{jiang2023mistral7b}, Llama-3.1-8B-Instruct \cite{grattafiori2024llama3herd}, and Qwen2.5-7B-Instruct \cite{qwen2024qwen25}.
-For these LLM baselines, we report ROC-AUC scores evaluated on the same \textit{AdvFake-News-Please} evaluation set under two settings: \textit{No Retrieval} and \textit{News Database Retrieval}, where the latter augments the detector with evidence retrieved from the same news corpus used in our experiments.
+We consider two training-based baselines: (1) \textit{Standard Supervised Training}, where a fixed generator produces the same total number of fake articles as in RADAR, and the detector is trained once on the resulting static training set; and (2) \textit{Static Adversarial Training}, where a fixed generator produces fake articles across rounds and the detector is updated round by round on the corresponding static adversarial data, but without generator adaptation.
+For all methods, we report ROC-AUC under two detector settings: \textit{w/o Retrieval} (D$-$) and \textit{w/ Retrieval} (D$+$), where the latter augments the detector with evidence retrieved from the same news corpus used throughout our framework.